tsmatz/tensorflow-tensorrt-python/README.md

-# Realtime Inference by TensorRT on Azure
+# Speed up Inference by TensorRT on Azure

 Tested with the following platform :